SFO Flight Delays or Cancellations

 Under EU law EC 261 Regulation, air passengers are entitled to compensation or refund from the airlines, if the airline was responsible for…

-- denied boarding: if you were denied boarding due to overselling of flight tickets.
+- ☛overbooking: if you were denied boarding due to overselling of flight tickets.

-- missed connecting flight: if you missed your connecting flight due to delay or cancellation of your first flight, and reached later than 3 hours at the final destination.
+- ☛missed connection: if you missed your connecting flight due to delay or cancellation of your first flight, and reached later than 3 hours at the final destination.

 Airlines may excuse if the reason behind disruption was ‘extraordinary circumstances’, which is beyond their control, thus no compensation in such cases.

-Examples of such circumstances include San Francisco Airport weather delays due to fogg or wind, any technical problem with airplanes, or airport strikes.
+Examples of such circumstances include San Francisco Airport weather delays due to fog or wind, any technical problem with airplanes, or airport strikes.